fedora-python/pyp2rpm/README.md

 A tool to convert a PyPI package to an RPM SPECFILE or to generate an SRPM.
-Under heavy development, see the TODO file for a list of planned features. pyp2rpm currently ships with Fedora Mageia and blackPanther OS specific templates.
+Under heavy development, see the TODO file for a list of planned features. pyp2rpm currently ships with Fedora, Mageia and blackPanther OS specific templates.

 ## Usage